maxned/Bot-the-Builder/Development Logs/Ivan's Log.md

 - Researched Q-Learning and TensorFlow

 # Thursday, June 08
-- Uploaded replays with Terran fighting for additional data
+- Uploaded non-tournament replays with Terran fighting for additional data